dennis-johnson-dev/songawee.github.io/_posts/2016-4-2-code-splitting-angular2.md

 published: true
 ---

-[Code splitting](https://webpack.github.io/docs/code-splitting.html) generally refers to splitting up your JavaScript application into multiple files and only load what you need when you need it.
+[Code splitting](https://webpack.js.org/guides/code-splitting/) generally refers to splitting up your JavaScript application into multiple files and only load what you need when you need it.
 This is an optimzation that decreases initial download size which improves the initial startup time of your app.
-The following techniques illustrate how we can achieve this with Webpack 2 beta and Angular 2.
+The following techniques illustrate how we can achieve this with Webpack@2.2.0-rc.1 and Angular 2.
 The code for this example can be found at <https://github.com/songawee/angular2_code_splitting>.

 As JavaScript applications gain more and more features, so grows the filesize of the application bundle.
 The larger the bundle, the longer it takes for the user to get to the app.
 Not only do users need to download all of the information, they need to parse it as well.
-Another approach is bundling a very small initial bundle that contains only the most relevant code for that particular view and then dynamically load the other modules at a later time.
+Another approach to bundling everything is bundling a very small initial bundle that contains only the most relevant code for that particular view or route and then dynamically load the other modules at a later time.
 This separation of modules can bring down application load times and increase user productivity.

-Webpack 2 provides us with `System.import('../path/to/file.js')` syntax to achieve loading the additional chunks via a Promise based api.
-Webpack processes `System.import` by compiling `file.js` and its dependencies into a separate file and then dynamically loading that code when you resolve that import promise. `System.import` is actually the [loader](https://whatwg.github.io/loader/) part of the ES modules specificiation and we are able to use the syntax with Webpack as a polyfill.
+Webpack 2 provides us with `System.import('../path/to/file.js')` syntax (and soon [`import` syntax](https://github.com/tc39/proposal-dynamic-import)) to achieve loading of the additional chunks via a Promise based api.
+Webpack processes `System.import` by compiling `file.js` and its dependencies into a separate file and then dynamically loading that code when that promise is resolved.

 ```js
   const importedChunk = System.import('./foo').then((foo) => foo.default);